Merry Hill Shopping Centre: Eat Central

 On opening, Eat Central consisted of 16 eatery units in the main food court and three two-story restaurant units to the rear.
 However, this has since been reduced to one unit being occupied by retailer Max Spielmann and another unit at the entrance to the food court, now being used as extra seating, was previously occupied by the now-defunct retailer Phones 4u.
 Additionally, one of the three restaurant units to the rear has remained empty since opening.
-Opening day eateries consisted of Nando's, Pizza Express, Burger King, KFC, Subway, Napoli Italian, Oporto (Chicken & Burgers), Tiffinbites (Asian), Nineteen Ten Mexican, Yangtze Express, Zetao Noodles and Sushi, Crepescape, Muffin Break Expresso and Harpers English classics.
+Opening day eateries consisted of Nando's, Pizza Express, Burger King, KFC, Subway, Napoli Italian, Oporto (Chicken & Burgers), Tiffinbites (Asian), Nineteen Ten Mexican, Yangtze Express, Zetao Noodles and Sushi, Crepescape, Muffin Break and Harpers English classics.
 The Pizza Express closed in late 2020 as part of a wider restructuring of the company.

-Stores

-The centre has space for five anchors.
-These currently consist of Marks & Spencer, Primark, Asda and Next.
-The centre also had a Debenhams, which was used as a liquidation store in early 2021 as a part of the wider administration process for the company and closed on 15 May 2021.
-It also contains a range of other major brands and privately operated stores.
-Notable names are H&M, TK Maxx, Sports Direct and Boots.